Maggie Roche, the eldest of the three folk-singing sisters from Bergen County, New Jersey, who performed as The Roches, died Saturday morning.

 For a good chuckle, check out this amazingly dated but lovely video of 1989’s “Big Nuthin'”

-Maggie had been performing only sporadically in the last quite a few years, while Suzzy and Terre continued with their own projects, including Suzzy’s duo with daughter Lucy Wainwright Roche, who often stayed with her grandparents in Suffer, New York, who lived around the corner from me at the time.
+Maggie had been performing only sporadically in the last quite a few years, while Suzzy and Terre continued with their own projects, including Suzzy’s duo with daughter Lucy Wainwright Roche, who as a young child often stayed with her grandparents in Suffern, New York, whose home was around the corner from mine.

 It appears that Maggie was still performing as recently as four or five years ago, though I had not seen her in quite a few years.